duckdb/duckdb-web/docs/data/parquet.md

 SELECT * FROM 'test/*.parquet';
 -- read all files that match the glob pattern, and include a "filename" column that specifies which file each row came from SELECT * FROM read_parquet('test/*.parquet', filename=true);
+-- read all files that match the glob pattern, but match by column name rather than position SELECT * FROM read_parquet('test/*.parquet', UNION_BY_NAME=TRUE);
 -- use a list of globs to read all parquet files from 2 specific folders SELECT * FROM read_parquet(['folder1/*.parquet','folder2/*.parquet']);
 -- query the metadata of a parquet file